 But these are just principles, not promises.
 How many good people have died young while the greedy, selfish and violent lived into old age?
 Again, this is something you likely knew for yourself.

 The problem is, the folks at The 700 Club do their best to make you forget the truths of the world and even of Christianity, in favor of their own versions.
 They’re pros at packaging slick, uplifting testimonies about people whose devotion to God is so strong, they beat cancer.
 Or who give away their last $1,000 to the church and are rewarded with a financial windfall.
 But those stories are just as one-sided as social media.
+All those exciting photos you see from people living gorgeous, fun filled lives?
+They’re carefully curated to present the illusion of perfection, nonstop fun and adventure.

 The 700 Club only shows the good stuff, they don’t show the people whose prayer doesn’t bring about miracles.
 The ones who give away their money and are left destitute.
 They just make it seem like if your belief is strong enough, you will get your reward.
 Money, health, long life — you name it.